Vontier (NYSE:VNT) Issues FY 2022 Earnings Guidance

 Analyst Upgrades and Downgrades

-Several equities analysts recently weighed in on the stock.
-Citigroup lifted their target price on shares of Vontier to $29.00 in a report on Tuesday.
-The Goldman Sachs Group reduced their target price on shares of Vontier from $31.00 to $26.00 and set a neutral rating on the stock in a report on Thursday, June 23rd.
-Finally, Barclays reduced their target price on shares of Vontier from $39.00 to $33.00 and set an overweight rating on the stock in a report on Friday, July 8th.
-Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and a consensus target price of $29.67.
+A number of equities analysts have commented on VNT shares.
+The Goldman Sachs Group cut their price target on shares of Vontier from $31.00 to $26.00 and set a neutral rating for the company in a research note on Thursday, June 23rd.
+Barclays cut their price target on shares of Vontier from $39.00 to $33.00 and set an overweight rating for the company in a research note on Friday, July 8th.
+Finally, Citigroup upped their price objective on shares of Vontier to $29.00 in a research note on Monday.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, Vontier has an average rating of Moderate Buy and an average price target of $29.67.

 About Vontier